 To avoid using your engine too quickly, avoid driving at low rpm too often.
 However, don’t try to shift your gears too fast !
 Ideally, you should allow your engine time to warm up while driving slowly for a good ten minutes before you start to press the engine hard with sudden accelerations.
 Finally, be sure to respect your vehicle’s maintenance schedule by using quality products (especially for oil).

-I Hope, you have understood the main types of engine of automobiles.
-If you have any questions in your mind please ask in the comment section about cars engines.
+I hope, you have understood the main types of engine of automobiles.
+If you have any questions in your mind please ask in the comment section about car engines.
 Thank you.